Chart Color Schemes

 An assessment of population growth drivers in Sans Souci - Ramsgate reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Sans Souci - Ramsgate's population is approximately 16,967 as of Aug 2025.
-This figure shows an increase of 308 people since the 2021 Census, which recorded a population of 16,659.
-The change is inferred from ABS estimates: 16,919 in June 2024 and an additional 122 validated new addresses post-Census.
-This results in a density ratio of 3,680 persons per square kilometer, placing the area in the upper quartile nationally according to AreaSearch assessments.
-Population growth was primarily driven by overseas migration contributing approximately 76.0% of overall population gains.
+Sans Souci - Ramsgate's population is around 16,967 as of Aug 2025.
+This reflects an increase of 308 people since the 2021 Census, which reported a population of 16,659 people.
+The change was inferred from the estimated resident population of 16,919 from the ABS as of June 2024 and an additional 122 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,680 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 76.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Population projections anticipate lower quartile growth nationally, with the area expected to grow by 539 persons by 2041 based on recent population numbers, representing a total gain of 2.9%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Population projections anticipate lower quartile growth of national areas, with the area expected to grow by 539 persons to 2041 based on the latest population numbers, recording a gain of 2.9% in total over the 17 years.

 Frequently Asked Questions - Population